NodeFactoryIo/vedran/README.md

 **Run demo with `docker-compose up`**

-_After all components have been started and node has sent first valid metrics report (after 30 seconds), you can invoke RPC methods on `localhost:4000` using HTTP requests or on `localhost:4000/ws` using WebSocket request_
+_After all components have been started and node has sent first valid metrics report (after 30 seconds), you can invoke RPC methods on `localhost:4000` using HTTP requests or on `localhost:4000/ws` using WebSocket request_ Metrics can be seen on `localhost:3000` hosted grafana under `vedran-dashboard`

 You can check available rpc methods with:

 ```bash
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "rpc_methods"}' http://localhost:4000
 ```

-This demo starts three separate dockerized components:
+This demo starts five separate dockerized components:
 - _Polkadot node_ ([repository](https://github.com/paritytech/polkadot))
 - _Vedran daemon_ ([repository](https://github.com/NodeFactoryIo/vedran-daemon))
 - _Vedran loadbalancer_ (port: 4000)